sstsimulator/sst-docs/docs/cpp/eli/sst_eli_document_params.md

 ## Parameters

-**parm1_NAME** - The name of the parameter.
-This the value passed into the addParams function in the Project Driver.
+**parmN_NAME** - The name of the parameter.
+This is the value passed into the [addParams](projectDriver/component/addParams.md) function in the Project Driver.

-**parm1_DESCRIPTION** - A description of the param.
+**parmN_DESCRIPTION** - A description of the param.
 This value is shown when you run sst-info in the command line.

-**parm1_DEFAULT_VALUE** - Shows or describes the default value for the parameter.
+**parmN_DEFAULT_VALUE** - Shows or describes the default value for the parameter.

 ## Examples